anatolyZader/vc-3/backend/ARCHITECTURE.md

 The `eventstorm.me` application is a modern Node.js application that provides a comprehensive set of features for developers and teams.
 The main functionalities of the application include:

-1. **Authentication and Authorization**: Secure user authentication and role-based access control.
 2. **Chat Functionality with AI Integration**: Real-time chat capabilities with AI-powered features, such as natural language processing and generation.
 3. **Git Analysis and Wiki Generation**: Automated analysis of Git repositories and generation of project wikis.
 4. **API Structure and Documentation**: Robust HTTP API with comprehensive OpenAPI (Swagger) documentation.